Table of Contents

 Quick math: A 26,800mAh power bank at 3.7V = 99.16Wh (within limit).
 A 30,000mAh = 111Wh (requires approval).

-Based on industry data and customer feedback, these are the most frequent purchasing and usage mistakes that lead to poor performance, safety hazards, or wasted investment.
+Based on industry data and user feedback, these are the most common buying and usage mistakes.
+They lead to poor results, safety risks, or wasted money.
+Avoid these to meet customer needs and safety rules.

 Ignoring Real Capacity vs Stated Capacity